Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Control Policy and Probability Computation

 \section{Control Policy and Probability Computation}

-Generally, every reachability element of $\mathcal{P}(\mathcal{A}^c)$ admits a single CBC and its corresponding control policy.
+Generally, every safety task of $\mathcal{P}(\mathcal{A})$ admits a single CBC and its corresponding control policy.
 However, in a scenario where there is more than one edge emanating from a single state in the automaton, this can result in ambiguities.
-For this reason, we combine multiple reachability elements into a single partition set and adopt a switching control policy dependent on the location in the automaton.
+For this reason, we combine multiple safety tasks into a single partition set and adopt a switching control policy dependent on the location in the automaton.
 The next subsection explains the switching control policy in detail.
 We also discuss the computation of the overall lower bound on the probability that solution processes of the interconnected system satisfy the original specification.